ganeti/ganeti/doc/design-network.rst

-In order to deal with the above shortcomings, we propose to extend Ganeti with high-level network management logic, which consists of a new NIC mode called ``managed``, a new "Network" configuration object and logic to perform IP address pool management, i.e. maintain a set of available and occupied IP addresses.
+In order to deal with the above shortcomings, we propose to extend Ganeti with high-level network management logic, which consists of a new NIC slot called ``network``, a new ``Network`` configuration object (cluster level) and logic to perform IP address pool management, i.e. maintain a set of available and occupied IP addresses.

 Configuration changes
 +++++++++++++++++++++